 When One Spouse Dies in the Middle of a DivorceNovember 14, 2017 5:21 pm Leave your thoughts

 Arthur and Patricia Sweatt were going through a divorce after 36 years of marriage.
 Sadly, Patricia was also terminally ill.
 In the middle of their divorce, she filed a motion to “bifurcate” the proceedings.
 What this means in plain English is that she wanted to have the divorce made final while she was still alive, even before the Judge decided all the terms.
 Divorce courts do not usually split divorce cases like this but there are exceptions.

 In this case, Patricia had a reason to want the divorce approved before she died.
 Although the court record does explain, we can take an educated guess.
 Her adult daughter, presumably through a prior relationship, was likely the beneficiary of her estate.
 If the divorce occurred before Patricia died, the Judge would award her a portion of the marital estate, which she would, in turn, pass on to her daughter.
 On the other hand, if Patricia died before the divorce, then Arthur might get everything and the daughter nothing.

-The Judge Has the Power to Divide Up the ProcesssThe Judge rejected this argument and the Supreme Court upheld that decision.
+The Judge rejected this argument and the Supreme Court upheld that decision.
 The Courts upheld the precedent that a Judge has the power to make a divorce final even before dividing the assets.

 This post was written by Andrew Winters